SEO Content Writing:

 Access the entire seoClarity Data Ocean for your data science, analysis, or machine learning projects.

-SEO content is content that is created to earn search visibility on the SERPs.
-It prioritizes the experience of the organic visitors by offering useful information that matches the intent of the searchers' queries.
+SEO content refers to any form of written or visual content that is created to earn search visibility on the SERPs.
+It prioritizes the experience of organic visitors by offering useful information that matches the intent of the searchers' queries.

-Because Google shows various types of content on its SERPs (depending on the underlying intent of the query), SEO content can be anyone of these content types — that is, you can create these types of content knowing that Google may present them on the search results page.
+Because Google shows various types of content on its SERPs (depending on the underlying intent of the query), SEO content can include.

 SEO content isn't just adding keywords to a page and with hopes that the page ranks well.
 This was how search used to operate, but Google has evolved over the years.

-Now, everything is dependent on value and the search experience.
+Now, everything is dependent on providing value and a positive search experience.
 Essentially, Google's approach has changed, and digital marketers' approach has to change, too.

 SEO content today has to address the correct user intent, in the right format, for the right target audience.